byrrice/Loop/README.md

 # Loop
-## Personal videogame project
+## Videogame Project

-This is the repository created that will have the game loop pushed to it at a later date when all the bugs are fixed and the game is fully complete.
+This is the repository created that is a placeholder for game loop.
+This project was abandoned due to numerous bugs.
+The demo is playable at the website linked above.